foundry-vtt-community/wiki.js/basics/Chat.md

 Syntax: `/emote {message}` or `/em {message}` or with version 0.6.5 and later, `/me {message}`

 Causes the message to be an emote performed by the selected character.
 Emotes are in-character actions conveyed through text by the player, and therefore require the player to select a token (or link a character through the Player Configuration window).
-Entering "/emote waves his hand." while controlling a character named Simon will send the message, "Simon waves his hand."
+Entering `/emote waves his hand.` while controlling a character named Simon will send the message, "Simon waves his hand."

 ## Whispered Messages